WebOrigami/docs/src/content/framework/intro7.md

 <span class="tutorialStep"></span> Restart the server and browse the `dist` route in the served site.
 You should see a fully functional About Us area that's identical to the one visible at the `src` route — only the `dist` version is backed entirely by static files.

-Some of the source files you created by hand or copied in, such as `styles.css`, are necessary to run the site, but the formula files aren't necessary.
+Some of the source files you created by hand or copied in, such as `styles.css`, are necessary to run the site, but other files like `+.yaml` aren't strictly necessary.
 It's possible to filter out the files you don't need, but for now you can leave them in the `dist` folder; deploying them is harmless.

 At this point, you could deploy the About Us site by copying the `dist` folder to a CDN or some other network-visible location.
 The specific instructions for doing that will depend on where you want to deploy the files, which is beyond the scope of this tutorial.